chyves/chyves/USAGE.md

 ````
 To automatically setup the necessary networking run the follow:
 ````
-chyves setup net=em0		# 'em0' is the interface I want bridge0 attached to.
+chyves setup net=em0
 ````
 Where `em0` is the name of your network interface.
-This creates a `bridge0` interface and a `tap#` interface.
+This creates a `bridge0` interface and attaches `tap#` interfaces for each guest.
+The `tap` interfaces are process locked, meaning only one guest can be assigned per `tap` interface.

 All three can be use together like so:
 ````